-This iconic 12cm sticker is available from Veggies.
+This iconic 12cm sticker is exclusively available from Veggies in the UK.

 No Paypal?
 The payment system also accepts credit/debit cards, or post your order to Veggies, 245 Gladstone Street, Nottingham, NG7 6HX (payment with stamps or with hidden cash is welcome).

 Colin says… “Arrived safe and well.
 Its fab!
 (Going on my 2CV) the old one was faded!”

 Aiko said… “I have lots of friends back home in Japan.
 Please send 20 stickers.”